andreafiori/doctrine-simple-tree/README.md

 # Doctrine simple tree

-Doctrine simple tree structure using a parent \ child field of a MySQL table.
+Doctrine simple tree structure using a parent \ child fields of a MySQL table.

 ## Installation

 	composer install

-The MySQL database with some sample data is on the sql directory
+The MySQL database with some data samples is on the sql directory

 You can create the empty table with a doctrine command: